tedee-com/tedee-api-doc/docs/source/howtos/manage-and-operate-gates.rst

 How to manage and operate gates
 ================================

 In this tutorial, we will go through gate management.
-We will show you how to get and delete gates.
+We will show you how to manage gates and how to operate them.

 .. note::

-    To have gate, you need to have your Tedee account linked to BleBox and have smart relay module in wBox application.
+    You need to remember that the gate is an external device.
+To add gates to your Tedee account, you first need to set up an integration to BleBox using the Tedee mobile app.
+Once you are linked with BleBox, your BleBox devices should be synced with the Tedee account.

 Get user gates